sparkle-preference/discord_bot/README.md

 To avoid that, the bot will look at the date when the stream went offline.
 If the API still returns that the stream is offline during the X next seconds, the bot tags it as offline.
 Otherwise it considers that the stream didn't really go offline.

+### Ori and the Blind Forest seed generation

+The seed generation allows you to generate a customized seed for the Ori and the Blind Forest Randomizer, originally made by Sigmasin https://github.com/sigmasin/OriDERandomizer

+The bot uploads the `randomizer.dat` and the `spoiler.txt` in the channel where the command is used

+#### Commands

+	!seed <logic> <mode> [additional_flags...]

+    Valid logics: casual, standard, expert, master, hard, ohko, 0xp, glitched Valid modes: shards, limitkeys, clues
+    Valid flags: easy-path, normal-path, hard-path, normal, speed, dbash, extended, extended-damage, lure, speed-lure, lure-hard, dboost, dboost-light, dboost-hard, cdash, cdash-farming, extreme, timed-level, glitched

+#### How does it work ?

+  The bot requests the seed generator made by Eiko https://github.com/turntekGodhead/ori_coop_server using the parameters of the command.
+Then, it extracts the seed and the spoiler download link and download the actual files.

+  Once the files are successfully downloaded, they are uploaded in the channel where the command has been called.

+  Since the randomizer expects the seed file to have the name `randomizer.dat` to work, the bot creates a temporary subfolder in which it downloads both files to avoid any name conflict.
+This subfolder is deleted as soon as the files are sent in Discord.